International Mothers Day

 In the small village of Rajasthan, India, Meena’s family had fallen on hard times.
 With her husband’s health declining and the family’s financial resources dwindling, Meena knew she had to take drastic action to ensure her children’s well-being.
 Without hesitation, she decided to leave her home and seek work as a domestic helper in the city, hundreds of miles away.

 For years, Meena toiled tirelessly, sending every rupee she could spare back to her family.
 The separation was agonizing, but her love for her children fueled her determination.
 Finally, after saving enough money, Meena could return home and reunite with her family.
-The joyful tears that streamed down her children’s faces as they embraced their mothers were a testament to the unwavering love and sacrifice that defines motherhood.
+The joyful tears that streamed down her children’s faces as they embraced their mothers were a testament to the unwavering love and sacrifice that define motherhood.

 2. A Grandmother’s Guiding Light